-While the Mimic Octopus reach about 60 cm in length and are seen as brown and white striped in its main form, this magnificent fellow can take on many appearances.
+While the Mimic Octopus reaches about 60 cm in length and is seen as brown and white striped in its main form, this magnificent fellow can take on many appearances.
 SCUBA divers and researchers reported that mimic octopuses can resemble over 15 different species including anemones, jellyfish, mantis shrimp, feather stars, brittle stars, giant crabs, seahorses, crocodile snake eels, stingrays, and nudibranchs.

 They can also change their colors and camouflage against the sandy river or sea beds.

 Mimic octopuses are said to use their mimicry as possible protection, especially when they feed.
 They forage during daylight on open sand flats, where they are pretty vulnerable to any type of attack.
 This might be the reason why they mostly take on the form of poisonous and venomous marine animals for mimicking.

 When feeding, this intriguing octopus shows both hunting and foraging behaviors.
 They take on different forms to hunt and stalk their prey while at the same time, they can also be seen foraging for food.